jae-kat/ecommerce-mockup/README.md

 ## Technologies

+- Next.js
+- Emotion for CSS-in-JSX
-Next.js, Emotion for CSS-in-JSX, Postgres migrations for the database, Jest-Puppeteer for unit and end-to-end testing, Heroku for the deployment
+- Postgres migrations for the database
+- Jest-Puppeteer for unit and end-to-end testing
+- Heroku for the deployment

 ## Assignment description